Samsung/Universum/doc/configuring.rst

 ..

 name
-    Specifies the name of the configuration.
-The name is used as the title of the build log block corresponding to the build of this configuration.
+    Specifies the name of a `build step`_.
+The name is used as the title of the build log block corresponding to the execution of this step.
 It is also used to generate name of the log file if the option for storing to log files is selected.
-    A project configuration can have no name, but it is not recommended for aesthetic reasons.
+    A build step can have no name, but it is not recommended for aesthetic reasons.
-    If several project configurations have the same names, and logs are stored to files (see ``--out`` / ``-o``  `command-line parameter <args.html#Output>`__ for details), all logs for such configurations will be stored to one file in order of their appearances.
+    If several build steps have the same names, and logs are stored to files (see ``--out`` / ``-o``  `command-line parameter <args.html#Output>`__ for details), all logs for such steps will be stored to one file in order of their appearances.

 ..

 command
-    The list with command line for the configuration launch.
-For every project configuration first list item should be a console command (e.g. script name, or any other command like ``ls``), and other list items should be the arguments, added to the command (e.g. ``--debug`` or ``-la``).
+    The list with command line for the build step launch.
+For every step the first list item should be a console command (e.g. script name, or any other command like ``ls``), and other list items should be the arguments, added to the command (e.g. ``--debug`` or ``-la``).
     Every command line element, separated with space character, should be passed as a separate string argument.
-Lists like ``["ls -a"]`` will not be processed correctly and thus should be splat into ``["ls", "-a"]``.
+    Lists like ``["ls -a"]`` will not be processed correctly and therefore should be splat into ``["ls", "-a"]``.
     Lists like ``["build.sh", "--platform A"]`` will not be processed correctly and thus should be plat into ``["build.sh", "--platform", "A"]``.
-    A project configuration can have an empty list as a command.
-Such configuration won't do anything except informing user about missing it.
+A build step can have an empty list as a command.
+    Such step won't do anything except showing up the step name in Universum execution logs.

 .. note::